mahnaz007/ImagePreprocessing/docs/usage.md

 - **MRIQC**: Performing quality control checks on the anatomical and functional data.
 - **Defacing**: Applying defacing to NIfTI files in the anatomical data by removing facial features.
 - **fMRIPrep**: Preprocessing functional MRI data for subsequent analysis.

+**Note**: For a visual understanding of how the processes in this pipeline are connected, you can refer to the [IRTG MRI data processing](https://github.com/mahnaz007/ImagePreprocessing/blob/main/docs/IRTG%20MRI%20data%20Processing.jpg) on GitHub.
+This image provides a general overview of the entire workflow, helping to clarify how the different steps interact with each other.

+This file covers the sections:
+- **Prerequisites** needed to run the pipeline
+- **Pipeline Workflow** describing the single steps of the pipeline, as well as its input and output structure
+- **Running the Pipeline** detailing concrete instructions and example code to run the pipeline and its single modules

 ## Prerequisites
 Before running this pipeline, ensure you have the following installed: